U.K. Professional Clients

 Added to this, there is no surtax in Liechtenstein, meaning that companies in this region cannot be double taxed - another added advantage.
 Ireland on the other hand has the advantage of a potential three year tax exempt period available for certain trades, for example carpentry, electronics and medicine.

 Rules and restrictions for registering companies: although corporate directors are prohibited, to register a company in Liechtenstein only one director and one shareholder are required.
 In the Republic of Ireland, however, a minimum of two company directors who are over the age of 18 are needed, and in addition, one of these directors must be a permanent resident of EU in order to register a company.
 However, in Ireland company registration is subject to VAT at a rate of 23%, and every company that has sales which exceed 55,000 Euros, must apply for VAT.

 Meanwhile in Liechtenstein, company start-up can be equally as restrictive, as to form an Anstalt company, between 30,000 and 50,000 Swiss Francs are required in capital.
-The costs to register a private company in Liechtenstein, including the provision of a registered office address, a nominee secretary (which does not include the provision of a nominee director, and nominee shareholder, costs for opening a bank account, share capital investments, etc.,) is about from £7,000 to £20,000 (including the provision of a nominee director, and further services).
+The costs to register a private company in Liechtenstein, including the provision of a registered office address, and a secretary is about from £7,000 to £20,000.
 Plus, as the business owner, you should always check the price for the company maintenance per year.